umbraco/UmbracoDocs/11/umbraco-forms/developer/extending/adding-a-validation-pattern.md

 ## Provided patterns

-Umbraco Forms ships with three patterns: number, email and URL.
-The class names are `Number`, `Email` and `Url` respectively, and all are found in the `
+Umbraco Forms ships with three patterns: number, email, and URL.
+The class names are `Number`, `Email`, and `Url` respectively, and all are found in the
 `Umbraco.Forms.Core.Providers.ValidationPatterns` namespace.

 ## Creating a custom validation pattern

 To create a custom format function, create a class that implements `IValidationPattern`.
 You will need to initialize five properties:

-- `Alias` - an alias that should be unique across the patterns, and is typically camel-cased with no spaces.
+- `Alias` - an alias that should be unique across the patterns and is typically camel-cased with no spaces.
 - `Name` - the name of the pattern that will be visible in the backoffice.
 - `LabelKey` - as an alternative to providing a name, a translation key can be provided.
 This will be used to look-up the name in the correct language for the backoffice user.
 - `Pattern` - the regular expression pattern.